backstage/backstage/docs/frontend-system/building-plugins/testing.md

 });
 ```

-## Testing features
+## Testing extensions

-To facilitate testing of frontend features, the `@backstage/frontend-test-utils` package provides a tester class which starts up an entire frontend harness, complete with a number of default features.
+To facilitate testing of frontend extensions, the `@backstage/frontend-test-utils` package provides a tester class which starts up an entire frontend harness, complete with a number of default features.
 You can then provide overrides for extensions whose behavior you need to adjust for the test run.

 A number of features (frontend extensions and overrides) are also accepted by the tester.
 Here are some examples of how these facilities can be useful: